Find out more about becoming a student speaker at the Convocation Ceremonies.

 1. Eligible and interested students are required to complete the online application form.

-2. The Convocation Student Speaker Committee will review entries and choose student speakers.
+2. The Convocation Student Speaker Committee will review entries and choose student speakers based on the above criteria.

-3. The Committee will send the selected student a speech sample from past years and instructions for their role that day.
+4. The Committee will send the selected students a speech sample from past years and instructions for their role at convocation.

 Visit us on social media